Encephalartos chimanimaniensis

 The Chimanimani cycad (Encephalartos chimanimaniensis) is a species of cycad that is endemic to the Chimanimani Mountains of eastern Zimbabwe.
 It is a threatened species which has been locally extirpated by cycad collectors.

 Description

-These plants have an erect stem, without branches, but often with secondary stems that develop from basal suckers, up to 1.8 meters high and with 45 cm of diameter.
+These plants have an upright, unbranched stem, sometimes with additional stems growing from the base, reaching up to 1.8 meters in height and 45 cm in diameter.

-The leaves, pinnate, 100–150 cm long, are composed of lanceolate leaflets, with margins endowed with small spines, 12–18 cm long and arranged on the rachis at 45-80°.
+The leaves are feather-like, 100–150 cm long, made up of narrow leaflets with small spines along the edges, each leaflet being 12–18 cm long and arranged at an angle of 45-80° on the stem.

-It is a dioecious species, with 1-3 ovoid male cones, sessile, green in color, 50–70 cm long and 8–10 cm in diameter, with large, rhombic-shaped microsporophylls.
-The female cones, solitary, have a yellow-green color, are 35–40 cm long and 20–23 cm broad, with macrosporophylls with a warty surface.
+This species is dioecious, meaning it has separate male and female plants.
+The male cones are oval-shaped, green, 1-3 in number, and sit directly on the plant, measuring 50–70 cm in length and 8–10 cm in diameter, with large, diamond-shaped parts containing pollen.
+Female cones, found singly, are yellow-green, 35–40 cm long, and 20–23 cm wide, with bumpy surfaces on the parts containing seeds.

-The seeds have an oblong shape, are 20–30 mm long, 15–20 cm wide and are covered with a red sarcotesta.
+The seeds are oblong, measuring 20–30 mm in length and 15–20 mm in width, covered with a red fleshy sarcotesta.